Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog four times over their past 10 games and are undefeated in those matchups.
+- In five games as the underdog over the last 10 contests, the Giants have a perfect record of 5-0.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total six times.
+- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on seven occasions.

-- The Giants' previous 10 games have not had a runline set by bookmakers.
-For five games in a row, San Francisco and its opponent have topped the over/under, with the average total established by sportsbooks being 8.5 runs.
+- Bookmakers have yet to post a spread in any of the Giants' past 10 games.
+San Francisco and its opponent have gone above the over/under in six games in a row, with the average total established by oddsmakers being 8.4.

 Discover More About This Game